Find Affordable College Courses

 Read full report on Special Education at Murray State University

-University of North Carolina at Wilmington came in at #20 in this year’s edition of the Most Popular Special Education Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the medium-sized city of Wilmington, UNCW is a public school with a large student population.
+With a ranking of #20, University of North Carolina at Wilmington did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
+Located in the city of Wilmington, UNCW is a public college with a large student population.

 Women make up 92% of the special ed majors at the school.